 The web is a vital tool for all businesses these days, but to get the benefits, it has to be perfect.
 It’s an opportunity for you to build up a customer base, and help people learn a little more about you and what you do.
 However, if any visitors arrive on your site, and it looks cheap and messy, they will run a mile.

 Make sure everything is clean and works well, and fix any broken links.
 Be open about what you do, and include pictures of you and your team so people can put a face to your names.
+You might even consider giving your visitors added value.
+You could sell courses online, for example, or open an eCommerce store.
 Don’t forget that for many people, your site will be their first impressions of you – it’s vital it looks great.

 Start dressing well